mattwelke/elasticsearch-subitem-aggregation-without-example/README.md

 # elasticsearch-subitem-aggregation-without-nested-example

 Inspired by this [blog post](https://blog.gojekengineering.com/elasticsearch-the-trouble-with-nested-documents-e97b33b46194), demonstrates how to avoid using the `nested` field type in Elasticsearch to reduce the number of documents stored and queried in Elasticsearch for a `terms` aggregation.
+It uses the `array` field type instead.
+This works for some use cases.

 Can use `docker-compose up` to run Elasticsearch.